-Business compliance is a catch-all term for a company’s adherence to the laws and regulations governing its business.
-Depending on your industry, where your operations occur, and how you’ve chosen to structure your company, specifics of these laws and regulations will vary.
+Business compliance is a catch-all term for how well a company’s follows the laws and regulations governing its business.
+Laws will vary depending on your industry, where your business is based, and how you’ve chosen to structure your company.

-If “compliance” feels like a heavy lift—especially on the days you’re juggling marketing, production, and quarterly taxes all on the same afternoon—consider this: being savvy and proactive about addressing financial, safety, and other regulations actually takes a lot of the guess work out of managing your business.
+If “compliance” feels like a heavy lift—especially on the days you are dealing with marketing, production, and quarterly taxes—consider this: addressing financial, safety, and other regulations takes a lot of the guess work out of managing your business.
 In fact, it’s what will set your business up for long-term success!

 Why is business compliance important?

-- They are also dictated by the financial and other reporting rules you agreed to when you registered your business as a corporation or LLC.
+- They are also dictated by financial and other rules that come with filing a corporation or LLC.

-- Penalties (such as reprimands, probation, or dismissal) for infractions are determined by company executives, board members, and managers.
+- Penalties (such as reprimands, probation, or dismissal) are determined by company executives, board members, and managers.

-Once you’ve set up a corporation or LLC, depending on state specific guidelines, you might need to fulfill initial and ongoing compliance requirements.
-Consequences for small businesses of failing to do so can be catastrophic, including:
+Once you’ve set up a corporation or LLC, you may have to meet initial and ongoing requirements.
+This varies from state to state.
+Failure to do so can have consequences, including:

-- Late fees and fines due to failure to register or renew permits and licenses;
+- Late fees and fines due if you fail to renew permits and licenses

 - Loss of good standing

-If a corporation or LLC is unable to prove it met all internal compliance and state requirements either when sued or when selling the business, the court may rule that the business has been acting like a sole proprietorship or general partnership.
-This “pierces the corporate veil,” meaning that the individual owner(s)’s limited liability protection is removed, making personal assets vulnerable to company debts.
+If a corporation or LLC can’t prove it met all requirements, whether it is being sued or for sale, the court may rule that the business was operating like a sole proprietorship or general partnership.
+This “pierces the corporate veil,” meaning that the limited liability protection is removed, and the owner’s personal assets are available to pay off to company debts.

 Why does “good standing” matter?

-If a corporation or LLC fails to comply with annual (or other) state filings and requirements, the state will no longer hold the company “‘in good standing” and will impose late fees, interest payments, franchise tax fees, and other penalties.
-Being out of good standing can have further consequences, including:
+If a corporation or LLC does not comply with annual (or other) state filings and requirements, the state will no longer hold the company “‘in good standing.”
+The state can impose late fees, interest payments, franchise tax fees, and other penalties.
+Also, losing your good standing status can have further consequences, including:

 - Being unable to obtain a Certificate of Good Standing from the state.
-A Certificate is needed to obtain foreign qualification to do business in another state, execute contracts, open accounts, apply for licenses, secure financing, or sell your business.
+A Certificate is needed to get permission to do business in another state, execute contracts, open accounts, apply for licenses, secure financing, or sell your business.

 - If a company remains out of “good standing” long enough, the result may be “administrative dissolution,” which means the legal entity of the corporation or LLC is dissolved, exposing the individual owner(s) to company liabilities.